-Sell Your Mineral Rights in Sandoval County County, NM
+Sell Your Mineral Rights in Sandoval County, NM

-If you own mineral rights in Sandoval County, you're sitting on acreage in the San Juan Basin — one of the oldest and most established natural gas producing regions in the American Southwest.
-Activity here isn't at the fever pitch of the Permian, but there are real operators, real production, and real buyers for the right acreage.
-Let's help you understand exactly what you have.
+If you own mineral rights in Sandoval County, you're sitting on acreage in the San Juan Basin — one of the longest-producing natural gas basins in the American West.
+Activity here is real and ongoing, with roughly 1,700 producing wells across the county.
+Before you respond to any offer or make any decisions, it helps to understand what you actually have.

 ASSET OVERVIEW